Through The Fibro Fog

 🔪 Step by step instructions

-chia seeds and milk in a bowl
+chia seeds and milk in a white bowl with a spoon in it.

-pears and ginger in a pan
+pear slices and ginger in a black skillet.

 STEP 1